spacemeshos/product/join_devnet.md

 ./smrepl
 ```

+#### Windows
+TBD

 Proceed to create a wallet and setup smeshing in smrepl.

 ----

 ## Technical Information

 - [v0.2.0-rc7 on Github](https://github.com/spacemeshos/go-spacemesh/releases/tag/v0.2.0-rc7)

-You can build this release from source code from our github repo.
+- You can build this release from source code from our github repos.